alvinh16/Warmup/README.md

 Not touched python in a long time, this is watt i'm doing to get back into tthe game.
 Game Plan :
 1. hello world : DONE
-2. operators & data types : strings, integers, float, 4-banger ops, math lib: DONE
+2. operators & data types : strings, integers, float, 4-banger ops, math lib : DONE
 3. other libraries : datetime(), os : DONE

 4. lists